 Alternatively, if you are setting up a single machine for testing, that functions as both a coordinator and worker, use this configuration:

 coordinator=true node-scheduler.include-coordinator=true http-server.http.port=8080 query.max-memory=5GB query.max-memory-per-node=1GB query.max-total-memory-per-node=2GB discovery-server.enabled=true discovery.uri=http://example.net:8080

 These properties require some explanation:

-coordinator: Allow this Presto instance to function as a coordinator (accept queries from clients and manage query execution).
+coordinator: Allow this Presto instance to function as a coordinator, so to accept queries from clients and manage query execution.

 node-scheduler.include-coordinator: Allow scheduling work on the coordinator.
 For larger clusters, processing work on the coordinator can impact query performance because the machine’s resources are not available for the critical task of scheduling, managing and monitoring query execution.